 Mix together flour, wheat bran, baking soda, baking flour and spices in a bowl.

-Blend until smooth.
+Blend all the glaze ingredients until smooth.
 Spread evenly over completely cooled cake.

 You might also like